ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

 # April 27, 2019

-- Photography!
-  - Shot more graduation pictures, this time a group of 3.
 - Finished curating the `Gitbook`!
 - Posted to LinkedIn about the `Gitbook`.
 - Tried out different online coding assessment testing such as `DevSkiller` and `Codility`.
+- Photography!
+  - Shot more graduation pictures, this time a group of 3.
+- Gym!
+  - Legs and shoulders.

 # April 26, 2019